nrpradh/nrpradh/README.md

 ###

-<p align="left">I'm diving deep into React with JS and CSS, fueled by a passion for creating seamless, visually captivating user experiences.
-I'm always experimenting with ways to make the web more intuitive and accessible.
-Once I've mastered frontend development, I’ll tackle backend, web animations, and creative coding to bring even more dynamic, interactive elements to life.</p>
+<p align="left">✨ Creating bugs since I first stepped into the coding world, constantly learning from each misstep...<br>📚 I'm currently learning and mastering React and CSS to elevate user experiences...<br>🎯 Goals: To become a frontend expert that others can rely on, then expand into backend, web animations, and creative coding that sparks joy...<br>🔧 Experience: I enjoy transforming challenges into solutions that enhance usability...<br>🎲 Fun fact: I once built a project that completely changed my perspective on coding!</p>

+###

 ###